pfheatwole/thesis/source/introduction.rst

 of gravity, the pilot must recognize the wind patterns as quickly as possible to minimize energy loss.
-Experienced pilots assess the nearby air currents by observing vegetation, birds, or other pilots, but they can also leverage knowledge gained from previous flights: although local wind configurations are difficult to predict in detail, they can exhibit recurring patterns.
+Experienced pilots assess the nearby air currents by observing vegetation, birds, or other pilots, but they can also leverage knowledge gained from previous flights; although local wind configurations are difficult to predict in detail, they can exhibit recurring patterns.
 By learning those patterns a pilot can assess the current wind conditions more quickly and more accurately, and can prioritize flying to areas that are